dlbogdan/boiler-outdoor-dep/README.md

 # Boiler Weather Compensation with Solar Gain

-A Home Assistant **blueprint** that automatically adjusts boiler flow temperature based on **outdoor temperature** and **sun illumination (lux)**.
+A Home Assistant **blueprint** that automatically adjusts boiler flow temperature based on **outdoor temperature**, **sun illumination (lux)**, and optionally **total heating demand**.
 No room temperature setpoint is used — each zone manages its own temperature via TRVs/thermostats.
 The boiler simply produces water at the right temperature for the outdoor conditions.

 All sensors and the boiler entity are selected via the UI with proper entity pickers — no YAML editing required.